fedspendingtransparency/data-act-broker-backend/dataactbroker/README.md

             "certified_files_history_id": 3,
             "filename": "1492041855_file_a.csv",
             "is_warning": False,
-            "narrative": "This is also a comment"
+            "comment": "This is also a comment"
             },
             {"certified_files_history_id": 6,
             "filename": "submission_280_cross_warning_appropriations_program_activity.csv",
             "is_warning": True,
-            "narrative": None}
+            "comment": None}
         ]}
     ]
 }